masterborn/masterborn-blog/src/content/figma-vs-sketch.md

 ---
-title: 'Figma vs Sketch'
+title: 'Figma vs Sketch - How choosing one tool saved us 6.8K USD a year'
 date: 2021-06-04
 description: 'Both tools are top of line so why are people switching from Sketch to Figma?
 And why did we decide to do so in MasterBorn?'
 author: 'Damian Fejdasz'
-authorAvatar: ./assets/default_avatar.png
+authorAvatar: ./assets/avatar_damian_fejdasz.jpg
 metaImage: ./assets/figma-vs-sketch/210523_mb_blog_figma_vs_sketch_cover.jpg
 isFeature: true
 ---
-# Figma vs Sketch - how choosing one tool saved us 6.8K USD a year

 ## What is Figma?